franzheidl/copy-paths-to-clipboard/README.md

 Workflow for Alfred 2 to copy the paths of your current files and Documents to the clipboard in a variety of formats:

-* POSIX or HFS paths
+* POSIX, HFS paths and file URLs
 * '~/'-shortened POSIX paths
 * quoted paths
 * comma- or newline-separated.